paoloartasensi/python_bt/CL837_CAPABILITIES.md

 # CL837 Device Capabilities

-Based on testing with actual CL837 hardware, here's what works and what doesn't:
+Based on testing with actual CL837 hardware and comparison with official Android/iOS SDKs.

+**See also:** [SDK_COMPARISON_ANALYSIS.md](SDK_COMPARISON_ANALYSIS.md) for detailed SDK code analysis.

+## Key Finding

+**Both Android and iOS SDKs support HR/RR history commands (0x21, 0x22, 0x24, 0x25)**, but the **CL837 device does NOT respond** to these commands.
+This is a **hardware/firmware limitation**, not a protocol issue.
+The SDKs are designed for the entire Chileaf product line, including higher-end models that DO support these features.

 ## ✅ WORKING FEATURES (Confirmed)